SisyaPlay/Chess_game/README.md

 # Chess game on Java swing
 The game is made on Java Swing and use chess engine StockFish.
+This game is made for the subject KIV/UPG and KIV/UUR.
+It takes about 1-2 month.
 # How to Install and Play
 1. Open Game folder.
 2. Make sure Java JDK 17 is installed on your PC.